pyxu-org/pyxu/doc/index.rst

             .. raw:: html

                 <p style="text-align: center;">
-                <strong> Community-driven </strong> <br/>
+                <strong> Community driven </strong> <br/>
-                Pyxu is open source, version controlled and available to all on
+                Pyxu is open source, version controlled, and is available to all on
                 <a href="https://pypi.org/project/pycsou/">PyPI</a> and <a href="https://github.com/matthieumeo/pycsou">GitHub</a>.
                 </p>